 What is Therapeutic Riding?

-Therapeutic riding is an equine-assisted activity to improve the cognitive, physical, emotional and social well-being of individuals with special needs.
-As participants learn horsemanship and ride they gain a sense of freedom and independence, interact socially, and learn new skills in a fun-filled environment.
+As with all activities involving horses, therapeutic riding improves the cognitive, physical, emotional and social well-being of participants.
+Heartland’s PATH Intl Certified Instructors teach adaptive riding skills to adults and children with varying special needs focusing on an individual’s abilities and goals.
+As participants learn horsemanship and riding skills, they gain a sense of freedom and independence, interact with peers, and learn new skills in a fun-filled environment.

 The motion of the horse can be very therapeutic.
 The rhythmic movement of a horse mimics a human gait and moves the rider’s body in a way that improves balance, strength, muscle control and tone, flexibility and coordination.